 The Bank's liquidity is managed and monitored on a daily basis by management to ensure that there is sufficient liquidity to meet its liabilities when they fall due, both under normal and stressed conditions, without incurring unacceptable losses or risking damage to the Bank's reputation.
 The Bank maintains a portfolio of marketable assets that can be easily liquidated as protection against unforeseen liquidity problems, as well as cash and balances with the Central Bank and other financial institutions.
-At the end of the review period, Cash and cash equivalents stood at \$841.8 million.
+At the end of the review period, Cash and balances with Central Bank stood at \$198.7million, \$19.8 million more than the required reserve deposit of \$178.9 million.
+Overall, Cash and cash equivalents decreased by \$81.9 million to \$644.9 million from \$726.8 million reported in June 2017, however, the bank remains sufficiently liquid to meet its contractual obligations as they fall due.